Bringing home a new feline friend? Check out our new cat checklist full of everything from kitten tips to must-have litter training supplies!

 Since you don’t want to be scooping poop out of the flower pots or off the carpet, a litter box is first on the list.
 Fortunately, cats are not very picky when it comes to litter boxes as long as they are big and deep enough to suit their needs and you place them in a quiet place with no traffic.

-You’ll probably see closed litter boxes when you go shopping, but not all cats are fans of those.
+You’ll probably see closed litter boxes when you go ping, but not all cats are fans of those.
 If you are getting an older cat, she might even refuse to use one.
 My advice is to go simple.
 No matter what type of litter box you buy, you must scoop it once a day and wash it every week.
 So, don’t forget to purchase a scoop and cleaning supplies for litter boxes.

 Also, remember you need x+1 litter boxes, where x is the number of cats you have.